-There is a small, but growing idea that the Lord rejected His Church over a semantic when the name of the Church went from the “Church of Christ” to “Church of the Latter-day Saints”.
+There is a small, but vocal idea that the Lord rejected His Church over a semantic when the name of the Church went from the “Church of Christ” to “Church of the Latter-day Saints”.
 Some (not to receive free advertising here) even go so far as to say Joseph Smith was wrong for being “influenced” to “remove” Christ’s name from the Church.

 These critics of the Prophet of the Restoration, and successors, claim “gotchya!” because of a legal name change that had ZERO impact on the day to day references of the Church being Christ’s.

 In fact, there are references to Church of Christ after May 3, 1834.
 Also references to Church of Christ of Latter Day Saints before April 1838.
-And shows that they immediately starting using the new name, after it was revealed to Joseph: The Church of Jesus Christ of Latter Day Saints.
+And shows that they immediately start using the new name, after it was revealed to Joseph: The Church of Jesus Christ of Latter Day Saints.